zhangm365/research-paper/README.md

 # research papers

-The Research Papers are comprehensive documents that outline the findings, methodology, and significance of various research projects and works.
-They are structured to provide a clear and detailed account of the research process and results.
+The research papers are comprehensive references that summarize theories and reviews on relevant subjects, such as databases.